Table of Contents

 #options MROUTING # IP multicast routing

-If multicast services like the MBone services should be routed, this option needs to be included.
+If multicast services services should be routed, this option needs to be included.
 Note that the routing itself is controlled by the mrouted(8) daemon.

 options NETATALK # AppleTalk networking protocols

 Include support for the AppleTalk protocol stack.
 Userland server programs are needed to make use of that.
-See pkgsrc/net/netatalk and pkgsrc/net/netatalk-asun for such packages.
+See pkgsrc/net/netatalk3 for such a package.
 More information on the AppleTalk protocol and protocol stack are available in the atalk(4) manpage.

 options PPP_BSDCOMP # BSD-Compress compression support for PPP options PPP_DEFLATE # Deflate compression support for PPP options PPP_FILTER # Active filter support for PPP (requires bpf)